danchoi/startbrick/README.md

 Startbrick works with Rails 3.
 It doesn't work with JRuby because it uses `Kernel#fork`.

-To use startbrick, puts this line in your Gemfile

-    gem 'startbrick'

-and start your Rails app with this command:
+Start your Rails app with this command:

     startbrick

+The browser should open to your app once the server is ready to accept requests.

-You can add any of the flagged arguments that you can pass to the `rails s` command.
+You can add any of the arguments that you can pass to the `rails s` command.

 ## Optional .startbrick script

-By default, Startbrick runs this shell command when WEBrick is ready for
+By default, Startbrick runs this shell command when the Rails server is ready for requests:
-requests:

     open "http://#{BindAddress}:#{Port}"